-Our technology enables you to isolate single cells for screening, so you can analyse diseases, such as cancer or MRSA, at the level of individual cells.
+Our Cyto-Mine® technology enables you to isolate single cells for screening, so you can analyse diseases, such as cancer or MRSA, at the level of individual cells.
 More than that, you can screen these cells at higher throughputs and at lower costs than previous technology has allowed.
-Lastly, for those interested in analysing their cells using mass spectrometry, our ESI-Mine™ instrument makes it possible to split microbial populations derived from each single cell sample prior to analysis (so that cells can be recovered after testing, when required).
+Lastly, for those interested in analysing their cells using mass spectrometry, our ESI-Mine™ platform makes it possible to split microbial populations derived from each single cell sample prior to analysis (so that cells can be recovered after testing, when required).

 The Unique Benefits of Our Systems for Disease Diagnosis and Prognosis Prediction